rrothwell/heat_continuous_integration_server/README.md

 3. Jenkins
 4. TODO - Gerrit

-This is a work in progress, so while working a number of these items do not provide a full kit of functionality.
+This is a work in progress, so while working, a number of these items do not provide a full kit of functionality.